mongodb-ps/ce-meko-mongodb-helm-charts/README.md

 The initial memory that is assigned to each pod.
 The units suffix can be one of the following: E, P, T, G, M, K, Ei, Pi, Ti, Gi, Mi, Ki.

-### sharding.extAccess.enabled
+#### sharding.extAccess.enabled

 A boolean to determine if external access is required/enabled.
 This will create services for to allow access from external to Kubernetes.

-### sharding.extAccess.exposeMethod
+#### sharding.extAccess.port

-The service that will be used to provide access to the MognoDB replica set from external to Kubernetes.
-Choices are `NodePort` or `LoadBalancer`.
+The port number as an integer that will be used with the NodePort for external access.
+This is normally 30000 and above and must be unique throughout the whole Kubernetes cluster.

-Kubernetes [documentation](https://kubernetes.io/docs/concepts/services-networking/service/#publishing-services-service-types) should be consulted on the best method for the environment.
+Kubernetes [documentation](https://kubernetes.io/docs/concepts/services-networking/service/#publishing-services-service-types) should be consulted and an understanding of your Kubernetes environment to determine the best method for the environment.

 ## Predeployment Checklist